Enabling Social Applications via Decentralized Social Data Management: Resilience to Malicious Attacks

 Figures~\ref{fig:cdf-combined-resilience-10} and~\ref{fig:cdf-combined-resilience-50} plot the CDF of the average influence of peers in $2$ and $3$ hop requests, for $10$ and $50$ users/peer respectively, for the \textit{Gnutella04}, \textit{Gnutella31} and \textit{Slashdot} graphs and the 1000-user synthetic graph used in Section~\ref{sec:exp-eval-merged}.
 The results for all values of $N$ and social graphs can be found in~\cite{kourtellis12thesis}.
 From these results we formulate the following lessons.

-\textbf{Lesson 4:} \emph{The social mapping reduces the average opportunity of peers to influence requests by $20$--$50\%$ for $2$-hop requests and by $10$--$40\%$ for $3$-hop requests in comparison to the random mapping.} Figures~\ref{fig:cdf-combined-resilience-10} and~\ref{fig:cdf-combined-resilience-50} show that the random mapping leads to an overall increased opportunity for peers to influence requests, in comparison to the social mapping, regardless of the type and size of graph, and number of hops.
+\textbf{Lesson 4:} \emph{The social mapping reduces the average opportunity of peers to influence requests by $20$--$50\%$ for $2$-hop requests and by $10$--$40\%$ for $3$-hop requests in comparison to the random mapping.} Figures~\ref{fig:cdf-combined-resilience-10}-~\ref{fig:cdf-combined-resilience-50} show that the random mapping leads to an overall increased opportunity for peers to influence requests, in comparison to the social mapping, regardless of the type and size of graph, and number of hops.
 This is because in a social mapping, socially-close users are mapped to the same peers, increasing the likelihood that more hops are served locally when compared to randomly mapped users on peers.
 This implies that a social mapping results in fewer secondary requests sent in the system (regardless of the way communities were identified and mapped on peers).
-These results support our performance results (Section~\ref{sec:exp-eval-merged}) which showed inferences on a socially-mapped graph to execute faster than on a randomly-mapped graph.
-Furthermore, increasing the community size increases a peer's influence on requests, regardless of the type of mapping (random or social), since more requests are served by that peer for each of its users.
+Furthermore, increasing the community size (not shown here) increases a peer's influence on requests, regardless of the type of mapping (random or social), since more requests are served by that peer for each of its users.
 However, this influence increase is more prominent in the random than in the social mapping.

-\textbf{Lesson 5:} \emph{The peer influence is affected more by the request's number of hops than the topology or the size of the distributed social graph.} Malicious peers are more effective in small networks, since they can serve and thus influence a larger portion of requests.
-For example, \textit{Gnutella04} exhibited a similar peer influence profile with \textit{Gnutella31} but with higher influence values.
+\textbf{Lesson 5:} \emph{The peer influence is affected more by the request's number of hops than the type of mapping, topology or the size of the distributed social graph.} Malicious peers are more effective in small networks, as they can serve and thus influence a larger portion of requests.
+For example, \textit{Gnutella04} exhibited a similar influence profile with \textit{Gnutella31} but with higher influence values.
 Thus, even though they have the same topological characteristics, in the $6$ times larger \textit{Gnutella31} peers have less opportunity to serve (portions of) requests.
-We also note that \textit{Slashdot}, and similarly \textit{Enron} and \textit{Epinions}, have a different network structure than \textit{Gnutella}, and thus demonstrate a different peer influence profile which stretches to even smaller peer influence values.
-However, in all graphs and all tested values of users/peer, the decisive factor for the peer influence range is the number of hops requests will attempt to traverse the social graph, as seen from the experimental results for $2$ and $3$-hop requests.
+However, if we compare different-hop requests, in our tested graphs and values of users/peer, the average peer influence was higher by $1$--$2$ orders of magnitude in the $3$-hop requests in comparison to $2$-hops.